apache/cloudberry-site/docs/performance/use-columnar-compression.md

 ## Example usage

-The following is a simple example demonstrating how column-level compression can make a difference in Cloudberry Database.
+The following is a simple example demonstrating how column-level compression can make a difference in Apache Cloudberry.

 1. Create a table without column-level compression.